-Scheduled to open in mid 2018, the College’s new Performing Arts Centre will be an exciting state-of-the-art performance centre designed to deliver outstanding facilities for current and future musicians, dancers and performing arts students.
+The College’s new Performing Arts Centre is an exciting state-of-the-art performance centre designed to deliver outstanding facilities for current and future musicians, dancers and performing arts students.

-Sitting high on the hill overlooking the Blue Mountains and Penrith valley, the Centre will incorporate the current 570 seat Lighthouse Theatre, as well as a variety of new spaces for performance, rehearsal and training.
+Sitting high on the hill overlooking the Blue Mountains and Penrith valley, the Centre incorporates the current 570 seat Lighthouse Theatre, as well as a variety of new spaces for performance, rehearsal and training.

-A 190-seat tiered lecture theatre and recital room will be housed at one end of the Centre, with extensive classroom and rehearsal space between the two performance spaces.
+A 190-seat tiered lecture theatre and recital room is housed at one end of the Centre, with extensive classroom and rehearsal space between the two performance spaces.

-The Centre will feature three purpose built music classrooms, two fully equipped drama studios and a full sprung dance studio.
+The Centre features three purpose built music classrooms, two fully equipped drama studios and a full sprung dance studio.
 There will be 10 peripatetic rehearsal studios, with one equipped as a recording studio.

-The facility will also feature a fully equipped Hospitality Training Centre and hospitality area, with stunning views to the Blue Mountains.
+The facility also feature a hospitality area with stunning views to the Blue Mountains.